Ascotbe/Kernelhub/docs/EnglishDocs/Info.md

 > Preface

-- This project is a collection of Windows privileges, in addition to not pass the test Exp, Demo GIF map, if the code in the project has your code, you have not labeled the source, please submit your Issues
+- The original intention of making the project is for, learning, analyzing, and research the latest kernel vulnerabilities are not needed to see the system and related content.
-- If there is an omission of the project, please pleasely add Issues and bring the use of code.
+- This project is a collection of proprietary, except for test failure or unspecified Exp, Demo GIF map
-- This project is prioritized by the kernel-related rights vulnerability.
-If there is a remote command execution in the month, only when the Internet is expuple, it will be updated.
+- If there is an omission of the omission of CVE vulnerabilities, please join your issues and bring your use of code.
-- The reliability of the code is self-verified, and the illness items you have caused are not responsible.
+- Project code is prohibited from testing in a real environment!
+The reliability of the code is self-verified, and the cause of the fault you have is not responsible.

 > Assist